BSCCNS/vcity_circularity_api/README.md

 3. The API runs by default in `localhost:8000`.

-### Local execution
+### Editable instalation

 1. Clone the repository.
-2. If not installed, install uv `pipx install uv`
+2. If not installed, install uv `pipx install uv`.
+3. Build the package with `uv build`, this will generate the files inside the `dist` folder.
-3. Run `pip install -e .` for local installation with editable properties.
+4. Run `pip install -e .` for local installation with editable properties.
+5. Run the server with `cicloapi`.
+6. The API runs by default in `localhost:8000`.

+### System-wide installation

+1. Clone the repository.
+2. If not installed, install uv `pipx install uv`.
+3. Build the package with `uv build`, this will generate the files inside the `dist` folder.
+4. Run `pip install dist/*.whl` to install the whl file.
-4. Run the server with `cicloapi`.
+5. Run the server with `cicloapi`.
-5. The API runs by default in `localhost:8000`.
+6. The API runs by default in `localhost:8000`.

 ## Overview (OLD, needs to be updated)